SEPTEMBER 30TH, 2021

-Many companies have had varying degrees of success with wellbeing programs aimed at improving physical and mental health of their employees.
-These wellbeing programs vary in structure and contents, but typically involve incentives for employees to eat well, exercise, limit unhealthy habits, and reduce stress.
-They can also include initiatives to encourage preventative health measures, such as health screenings and flu shots offered at the office.
+Many companies have had varying degrees of success with well-being programs aimed at improving the physical and mental health of their employees.
+These well-being programs vary in structure and content, but they typically involve incentives for employees to eat well, exercise, limit unhealthy habits, and reduce stress.
+They can also include initiatives to encourage preventive health measures, such as health screenings and flu shots offered at the office.

-These programs certainly can contribute to employee health, but don’t address a larger problem that affects it: The affordability of healthcare.
+These programs certainly can improve employee health and productivity, but they don’t address a larger problem that impacts employee health: the affordability of healthcare.

-There are a few ways that employers can contribute to making healthcare more affordable for their employees:
+There are a few ways employers can contribute to making healthcare more affordable for their employees, such as: